 Conducive Environment

 In the first place, if you have already decided to appear for the exam, you must be knowing that clearing the exam needs deep, deliberate, and keen preparation.
 For your study, you must maintain a peaceful and calm study environment to be more concentrated.
-You might have to choose a study place whether a library or your study room etc. for at least an hour at stretch to focus better.
-For that, your study place plays an important part to focus and study better.
+You might have to choose a study place whether a library or your study room etc. for at least an hour at a stretch to focus better.
+For that, your study place plays an important part in focusing and studying better.

 Know your strength and find a purpose

-Before going down the road of UPSC preparation it is always better to first distinguish what strong grips which you can put on them in your target point.
+Before going down the road of UPSC preparation it is always better to first distinguish what strong grips which you can put on them at your target point.
 Likewise, once you identify your weak points you could work hard on them to improve yourself from failure in exams.
-Knowing your strength and weak points, making your half work done.
+Knowing your strengths and weak points, getting your half work done.
 That means it will help you to find your core point while preparing for the exam.
 Of course, you should know your purpose, and why you want to become an IAS officer!
-If you find your purpose that gives the reason to prepare well every day until you accomplish your goal.
+If you find your purpose that gives you the reason to prepare well every day until you accomplish your goal.

 Making notes and Revision